PravalikaG024/Conjoint-Analysis-/README.md

 Problem Statement:
 As India's electric vehicle market rapidly expands, manufacturers face a critical question: What features do urban commuters actually value when purchasing an EV?
 Understanding these preferences is essential for:

-Product development optimization
+1.Product development optimization
-Effective marketing positioning
+2.Effective marketing positioning
-Strategic pricing decisions
+3.Strategic pricing decisions
-Market entry strategies for new players.
+4.Market entry strategies for new players.

 Research Objective:
 This study employs conjoint analysis—a proven market research technique—to: